ewpratten/ewpratten.com/content/blog/2020-10-01-Reading-a-Bitmap.md

 date:   2020-10-01
 written: 2020-09-15
 tags: project c images
+extra:
     excerpt: >-
         Inspired from one of my friend's projects, I built a small tool for displaying bitmap file info from the command line.
 redirect_from:
  - /post/XcaMdj2m/
  - /XcaMdj2m/